algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 But then, one file stops you cold: a list titled “Silenced Employees.”
 Its contents are partially corrupted, but one name leaps out at you like a dagger to the heart—your closest colleague, the friend who vanished from work without explanation just weeks ago.
 Now, you understand why.

 Fueled by the need for revenge and a burning desire for justice, you resolve to expose Omega Corp for what it truly is.
 No more hiding behind their lies.
 No more unchecked power.
 Steeling yourself, you set your sights on their headquarters.
-The shadow war begins here.
+The shadow war begins...

 #### 2.5.3.
 Main Gameplay: Gatekeeper